This is the last in the four part series. Please check out part 1,2,3 if you haven’t already. This one is about the luggage set up.

-However, by nature of its design with the small wheel, its not going to be able to tackle the rockier stuff as well as the Extrawheel with its 26 inch wheel.
-The carrying space offered by the Yak with its huge bag is fantastic and I found it more convenient to have all my kit in the one bag and then in drybags.
-It can be easy to forget which pannier you put stuff in - maybe the panniers could be colour coded to indicate their contents?
+However, by nature of its design with the small wheel, its not going as good as the Extrawheel for technical off road riding.
+The carrying space offered by the Yak with its huge bag is fantastic and I found it more convenient to have all my kit in the one bag than in drybags.
+It can be easy to forget which pannier you put stuff in.

-I used Exped drybags, however, I also used another no-brand bag and this was more durable e.g. one from Decathlon would probably be fine.
-I used two waterproof Crosso panniers that come with the Extrawheel trailer and two of the Carradice Super Cs.
-I usually carried food in one of the rear panniers and clothes in the other and then sleeping kit in one trailer pannier and the stove and other utility items in the other.
+I used Exped drybags, however, I also used another no-brand one which was more durable.
+I used two waterproof Crosso panniers that came with the Extrawheel trailer and two Carradice Super Cs.
+I usually carried food in one of the rear panniers, clothes in the other, sleeping kit in one trailer pannier and the stove and other utility items in the other.

-I’ve never used front panniers for various reasons - no need with the trailer, affects bike handling, didn’t fit on the forks.
+I’ve never used front panniers for various reasons; no need with the trailer, affects bike handling and didn’t fit on my forks.
 I used an Ortlieb bar bag which was incredibly useful.
 In it I would usually carry objects which it was handy to have quick access to such as a camera.
-However, even having this on the handlebars affected handling.
+However, even having this on the handlebars did affect handling slightly.

 For all my trips I strapped a 60 litre Extrawheel drybag on top of the rear pannier rack for holding the tripod, tent poles, roll mat or other long objects in.
 It protected them from dust and moisture.
-I strapped it on with a bungee which then created a place to quickly attach other items wedged underneath the bungee,like a jacket for quick access.
+I strapped it on with a bungee which then created a place to quickly attach other items, like a jacket, wedged underneath the bungee for quick access.
 However, this drybag is something which could likely be dropped to save weight.

 On the Mongolia trip I took a decathlon roll-top, drybag-rucksack combo bag which was very useful because I was able to use it to carry all the luggage in on public transport.
-However, I’ve heard they don’t sell them anymore.
-I still use this bag daily as it can be rolled down to a small size or carry many things if needed.
+I still use this bag daily as it can be rolled down to a small size.

 That is the end of the series on building the perfect expedition bike.
 In reality I have described my own experiences and choices and there are many variations and possibilities.
 Please leave a comment below if there is anything in the series you would like to leave feedback on.